 - Evaluating the Company’s Impact Assessment – How Will Revenue Recognition Change?

 - Evaluating the Implementation Project Plan – How Do We Need to Prepare?

 - Other Implementation Considerations – What Else Do We Need to Consider?

 Since the standards are already in effect for public and private businesses, there is no time to waste in obtaining an understanding of these new standards.

 How Can DHJJ Help?

 DHJJ’s Audit and Accounting team is available to help you with understanding and assessing the new standard, revising policies and procedures to comply (if necessary), and ultimately implementing the new standard.
-If you have questions, please fill out the form below or call 630-420-1360.
+If you have questions, please call 630-420-1360.